YouTube – Lockheed Constellation

 126 ft.
 2 in.

 The Lockheed Constellation began a new era in fast speed, non-stop, coast to coast and trans-oceanic flight.
-On June 1, 1946 a Pan Am Constellation made the first scheduled flight from the U.S. to England.
+Most noteworthy, on June 1, 1946 a Pan Am Constellation made the first scheduled flight from the U.S. to England.

 The Lockheed Constellation has a wing design based on the company’s fighter aircraft, the P-38.
 The three tails were incorporated into its design instead of a single tall tail in order to make the aircraft easier to fit into lower hangars.

 Flying the Lockheed Constellation is a combination of old and new.
-The Constellation is a large aircraft, even by today's standards.
+It is a large aircraft, even by today’s standards.
 However it is not a difficult aircraft to taxi.

 About the most difficult issue with ground handling of the Lockheed Constellation is getting the aircraft in position on its under carriage for flight, known as “on step”.
 The landing gear of the Lockheed Constellation is designed to make ground handling smoother.
 During engine run-up, without careful throttle and braking management, the aircraft could jerk forward or backward.